 Mitchell Hamline School of Law (the “Law School”) is committed to creating an environment that advances equal opportunity in which all faculty, adjunct faculty, staff, and students can work and learn in a safe and discrimination-free atmosphere.
 The Law School does not tolerate acts of discrimination or harassment for reasons of actual or perceived legally protected classes of individuals.
-The Law School strictly prohibits hate crimes and bias incidents and encourages victims of those actions to report those incidents.
+The Law School strictly prohibits hate crimes and encourages victims of those actions to report those incidents.
 Such incidents will be investigated.
 Any person who violates this policy will be subject to disciplinary action, up to and including termination/dismissal.

 Hate Crimes are criminal acts—or attempted criminal acts—against an individual or group of individuals because of their actual or perceived race, color, creed, religion, national origin, sex/gender, gender identity, gender expression, marital status, age, disability, status with regard to public assistance, sexual orientation, or veteran status or any other protected classes defined by law.
 The Minnesota Legislature has determined that, if certain crimes are perpetrated because the victim falls within a protected class, then the perpetrator will face heightened penalties.
 Hate crimes under state law include Crimes in three specific groupings: criminal damage to property, assault, and harassment/stalking.
 In addition, under federal law, the Law School is obligated to record and report instances of crimes of murder; sex offenses, forcible or nonforcible; robbery; aggravated assault; burglary; motor vehicle theft; manslaughter; arson; larceny-theft; simple assault; intimidation; and destruction, damage, or vandalism of property and any other crimes involving bodily injury to another person in which the crime was committed because of actual or perceived race, gender, religion, national origin, sexual orientation, gender identity, gender expression, ethnicity, or disability of the victim.
 A hate crime is both a violation of law and a violation of campus policy.